 In the same primary school year that I wore shorts every day (as a well insulated chubby kid), I learnt my first French word, ‘fenêtre’.
-Sure, it was impossibly close to the Italian translation of ‘window’ but I was stoked because at 8 years of age, I knew THREE languages.
+Sure, it was impossibly close to the Italian translation of ‘window’ but I was stoked because at 8 years of age, I KNEW 3 languages.

 For the remainder of the year, our wonderfully accented Mauritian-born teacher would welcome the end of each book she read with a smile before translating something from the book verbally and then by chalk.
 It would be a further 5 years, and on the day of Kris Kringle, before the next teacher taught me another French word – or in this case, two.

-As the bell sounded for ‘Lunch Time’, and as per pretty much my whole life, I was not in a rush like everyone else, and I was still at my desk as my teacher appoached with a smirk and her KK gift in hand.
+As the bell sounded for ‘Lunch Time’, my teacher approached with a smirk and her KK gift in hand.

-Let the record show that on this particular day, I was especially relaxed, having only a few hours earlier spent the most part of ‘Morning Recess’ working my way up from Dunce to King in a tense 4-Square tournament.
-As the King, it was my call when the game would re-start, so everyone could wait… oh, and plus, I had the tennis ball anyway!
+Let the record show that only a few hours earlier, i’d spent the most part of ‘Morning Recess’ working my way up from Dunce to King in a tense 4-Square tournament.
+As the King, it was my call when the game would re-start, and so I entertained her company for a bit..

 “What flavour perfume did you get, Miss?” my 13 year old comedic self posed.
 She didn’t answer but instead held the bottle before me in one hand whilst she pointed to it with the other.